-When it comes to process safety management, it is crucial to be as thorough as possible.
+When it comes to process safety management in 2022, it is crucial to be as thorough as possible.
 Not only are these standards established to keep your factory or warehouse safe in how it executes workflow, but process safety management also keeps your operations efficient.

 It is true that each workplace has its own unique set of challenges and safety concerns.
 However, practices put forth in process safety management standards are implemented so that organizations can take a tried-and-tested blueprint, and then tailor it to their needs.
 After all, there is not a single best approach to mitigating risk or solving safety issues.
 But with the implementation of process safety management services, you can be confident you prioritize safety within your organization.